sumanthsvjfrog/curation-waiver-with-labels/README.md

-# JFrog Catalog Label Manager
+# JFrog Catalog Label & Curation Waiver Automation

-Automate the creation and assignment of **JFrog Catalog custom labels** to blocked packages identified by **JFrog Curation Audit** — or from your own package list.
+Automate the creation and assignment of **JFrog Catalog custom labels** to blocked packages identified by **JFrog Curation Audit** — or from your own package list — and use those labels as **waivers inside Curation Policies** to allow approved packages through at scale.

-This tool improves on the standard Curation Waiver workflow by giving teams a scriptable, repeatable way to tag blocked packages with custom catalog labels, without relying on the manual UI-based waiver approval flow.
+This tool improves on the standard Curation Waiver workflow by giving teams a scriptable, repeatable way to bulk-tag blocked packages with custom catalog labels.
+Once a label is created and packages are assigned to it, the label can be attached as a waiver to one or more Curation Policies directly from the JFrog Platform UI — allowing all packages under that label to bypass the policy block without requiring individual per-package waiver requests.
+This makes it ideal for teams managing large sets of approved-but-blocked packages across multiple policies and repositories.

 ---